galkan/crowbar/README.md

 **Brute forcing VNC server**

+Below is the example which you have options for using crowbar.

 ```
 crowbar.py -b vnckey -s 192.168.2.105/32 -p 5902 -c /root/.vnc/passwd
 ```

 **Brute forcing OpenVPN**

+Below are the example which you have options for using crowbar.

 ```
 crowbar.py -b openvpn -s 198.7.62.204/32 -p 443 -m /root/Desktop/vpnbook.ovpn -k /root/Desktop/vpnbook_ca.crt -u vpnbook -c cr2hudaF